theeugenekim/dog-vision-tensorflow/README.md

 All the files required are within this repository, although you may need to customize a your Google Drive to make your filenames consistent when savings logs or reading images, for example.

 PS.
 If you have any questions or corrections, please let me know through a pull request or email: theeugenekim@gmail.com.

+Thanks to Daniel Bourke for all the helpful resources.